vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ## 1. Introduction

+Green Tea is a flashcard application, designed for users who want to practice their language skills and keep track of their learning progress.

 ### 1.1 Purpose

 This document details the architecture, design decisions and implementations for the flashcard application, Green Tea.